Rail Outward Mission to India

 Early evening –Thursday 24 October—missions fly to Mumbai from New Delhi

-Group meetings with the key authorities implementing Mumbai Metro Rail project and operating Mumbai suburban railway:
+Group meetings with the key authorities implementing Mumbai Metro Rail project and operating Mumbai suburban railway subject to confirmation:

 A recommended hotel with rates will be notified to those who sign up for the mission, along with a suggested early evening flight between New Delhi and Mumbai on the 24 October.